-Who knows, if you work hard enough and build a good reputation, you might be able to replace your traditional income and make a full time living as a freelancer (I have a close friend who does freelance marketing consulting full time and he absolutely loves it).
+Who knows, if you work hard enough and build a good reputation, you might decide to replace your traditional income and make a full-time living as a freelancer (My best friend is a stay-at-home dad who does freelance marketing consulting full time and he absolutely loves it).

 Question: Have you ever done any freelancing?

 Tell me about your experience by leaving a comment.